Sharpe's Regiment (TV programme): Plot

 It is 1813.
 The First Battalion of the South Essex Regiment has suffered terrible losses in the fighting in Spain and the entire regiment is in danger of being disbanded as a result.
 Major Sharpe (Sean Bean) and Sergeant Major Harper (Daragh O'Malley) are sent back to England to find out why replacements have not been sent.
 Sharpe is told that the Second Battalion of the South Essex is drawing pay for over 700 soldiers, but when he arrives at the Second Battalion's barracks, he finds only eleven men, even though there is regular recruiting for the regiment.
 Sharpe is determined to get to the bottom of things.

 During an audience with the dimwitted Prince Regent (Julian Fellowes), Sharpe is introduced to Lord Fenner (Nicholas Farrell), the man responsible for the regiment's troubles.
 Fenner insists that the Second Battalion exists only on paper as a means of paying troops who have been scattered for various reasons until they can be placed into a proper unit.
 Fenner sends Lady Anne Camoynes (Caroline Langrishe) to sleep with Sharpe and ascertain his intentions.
-When he finds out, he sends assassins to solve his potential problem, but Sharpe and Harper dispose of them instead.
+When Fenner finds out, he sends assassins to solve his potential problem, but Sharpe and Harper dispose of them instead.
 Their bodies are tossed into a river, and Sharpe sees to it that rumours are spread that it was he and Harper who have been killed.

 Meanwhile, the two men "enlist" in the Second Battalion to find out what happens to the recruits.
-They are trained by the brutal and effete Lieutenant Colonel Girdwood (Mark Lambert) and then auctioned off to other regiments by Sharpe's old enemy, Sir Henry Simmerson (Michael Cochrane), with Fenner getting a kickback.
+They are trained by the brutal and effete Lieutenant Colonel Girdwood (Mark Lambert) and his underling Sergeant Lynch and then auctioned off to other regiments by Sharpe's old enemy, Sir Henry Simmerson (Michael Cochrane), with Fenner getting a kickback.
 Simmerson's niece, Jane Gibbons (Abigail Cruttenden), helps Sharpe and Harper escape afterwards.

 Sharpe goes to Horse Guards to see the Commander-in-Chief of the Army, the Duke of York, but learns that the Duke is not in London.
 Sharpe sees his old friend, Sir William Lawford, in whom he confides.
 Lawford, on his own initiative, approaches Fenner and proposes a solution—the South Essex gets its men and Sharpe is given command of a rifle battalion and sent to North America.
 Lady Camoynes overhears and contacts Sharpe.
 She tells him that he needs proof of the sales and tells him that she wants to ruin Fenner, who gets sexual favors from her as a way of paying off the debts of her late husband, whom Fenner ruined.